 Look for these opportunities to structure a deal that is a win-win, that is aligned in terms of the incentives, and they’ve got skin in the game.
 If they are not performing as well as you would want them to, as what you would expect, then they’re essentially getting a pay cut.Avoid the bad surprises and wrong moves when you hire a highly skilled SEO who knows what they're doing and cares for your business.
 Click To Tweet

 All right, that’s a wrap.
 I know that this was a very different kind of episode than my typical interview format.
 Again, please send me an email and let me know if you want more of these.
 This is actually a lot more work.
 I get into a flow state talking to other people and I’m just talking to dead air here.
 I’m talking to a microphone.
 I’m hoping you’re there listening, but it’s harder for me.
 I get into a flow-state conversing with others.

 This is a harder episode to create than typical, but I’m willing to do it for you if you are getting massive value out of it.
 Let me know.
-My email is email@example.com.
+My email is [email protected].
 If you are looking for SEO services, a consultant, an expert, somebody who co-wrote a book on the topic, then send me an email.
-As always, go to marketingspeak.com/210 for the show notes, transcript, checklist, all that and we’ll catch you on the next episode of Marketing Speak.
+We’ll catch you on the next episode of Marketing Speak.
 I’m your host, Stephan Spencer signing off.

 - StephanSpencer.com – Press Area

 - Aaron Ross – previous episode

 - Brighton SEO

 - Eddie Van Halen

 - Time Doctor